Leedehai/typst-physics/physica.typ

   }
 }

+/// isotope(element, a: [A, mass number], z: [Z, atomic number])
+#let isotope(element, /*atomic mass*/ a: none, /*atomic number*/ z: none) = {
+  let a_content = if type(a) == int { [#a] } else { a }
+  let z_content = if type(z) == int { [#z] } else { z }
   // Proud to document that Typst merged the author Leedehai's pull request
   // https://github.com/typst/typst/pull/825, a feature to make this function
   // appropriately, without a ton of acrobatics.
-#let isotope(element, /*atomic mass*/ a: none, /*atomic number*/ z: none) = {
-  let a_content = if type(a) == int { [#a] } else { a }
-  let z_content = if type(z) == int { [#z] } else { z }
   $attach(upright(element), tl: #a_content, bl: #z_content)$
 }